Classical by Land and Sea: the Original Sailing Holiday Destination

 The wind and sailing conditions in the Ionian Sea are predictable, making these great sailing waters.
 From May to September the wind blows from the northwest at force 2 - 5, mostly in the afternoon.
 In spring and autumn the wind is not as strong, and blows usually from the southwest.
 Expect to use your motor a lot in the Ionian Islands.

 In the Mediterranean there's a wide choice of charter operators, and it's very important that you sail with a reputable company.
-In our two decades-plus in the charter business, we have developed a network of only the best operators - people we know we can rely on to take care of our clients.
-We'll match the right yacht to meet your budget, level of comfort and boat-handling experience.
+In our three decades-plus in the charter business we have developed a network of only the best operators - people we know we can rely on to take care of you.
+We'll identify the right yacht to match your budget, level of comfort and boat-handling experience.

 Our team travels to destinations worldwide to inspect boats for charter, and to get first-hand experience of the cruising grounds we market.
-We offer local knowledge ,sailing itineraries that suit your pace, and onshore connections that ensure everything runds smoothly and you get the most from your holiday.
-When getting us to help you organise your charter in Greece or anywhere else, you pay no more for our service.
+We offer local knowledge ,sailing itineraries that suit your pace, and onshore connections that ensure everything runs smoothly and you get the most from your holiday.
+When we help you organise your charter in Greece or anywhere else, you pay no more for our service.

 For sailing Greek waters, arranging a bareboat charter is quite straightforward for the suitably-able sailor.
 Or we can arrange a skipper, who will take responsibility for your yacht and provide your meals.
-You can even take a cook along if you seek the ulitimate holiday.
-Even experienced sailors often prefer to hire a crew, carefully chosen by us in consultation with our operators, and who not only take care of the work but are your local guides too.
-It's fun to live like the locals for a bit, eating, shopping and being entertained as they do.
-Often it's only with the help of your knowledgeable crew that such opportunities arise.
+You can even take a cook along if you're looking for the ultimate luxury sailing holiday.
+Even experienced sailors often prefer to hire a crew, carefully chosen by us in consultation with our operators, who not only take care of the work but are your in-house local guides.
+It's fun to live like the locals for a bit: dining and shopping as they do, being entertained as they are.
+Often it's only with the help of your knowledgeable crew that such unique cultural connections arise.